-After the IP protection programs and the general launch, eligible registrants may choose an accredited registrar to register a domain name.
-The registrar will check availability on the requested domain name and if available, will collect specific objects such as, the required contact and host information from the registrant.
-The registrar will then provision the information into the registry system using standard Extensible Provisioning Protocol ("EPP") commands through a secure connection to the registry backend service provider.
+After the IP protection program and the general launch, registrants may choose to register a gTLD domain name through an ICANN accredited registrar.
+The registrar will check availability on the requested domain name and if available, will collect required contact and host (nameserver) information and provision this information into the registry system using standard Extensible Provisioning Protocol (EPP) commands through a secure connection to the registry backend service provider.

 When the domain is created, the standard five day Add Grace Period begins, the domain and contact information are available in WHOIS, and normal operating EPP domain statuses will apply.

-Other specifics regarding registration rules for an active domain include:
+Other specifics regarding registration rules for a gTLD active domain include:

-- The domain must be unique; - · Restricted or reserved domains cannot be registered; - The domain can be registered from 1-10 years; - The domain can be renewed at any time for 1-10 years, but cannot exceed 10 years; - The domain can be explicitly deleted at any time;

-• The domain can be transferred from one registrar to another except during the first 60 days following a successful registration or within 60 days following a transfer; and, Contacts and hosts can be modified at any time.
+- The domain must be unique; - Restricted or reserved domains cannot be registered; - The domain can be registered from 1-10 years; - The domain can be renewed at any time for 1-10 years, but cannot exceed 10 years; - The domain can be explicitly deleted at any time; - The domain can be transferred from one registrar to another except during the first 60 days following a successful registration or within 60 days following a transfer; and, - Contacts and hosts can be modified at any time.

-The following describe the domain status values recognized in WHOIS when using the EPP protocol following RFC 5731.
+The following describe gTLD domain status values recognized in WHOIS when using the EPP protocol following RFC 5731.

-• OK or Active: This is the normal status for a domain that has no pending operations or restrictions.

-• Inactive: The domain has no delegated name servers.

-• Locked: No action can be taken on the domain.
+- OK or Active: This is the normal status for a domain that has no pending operations or restrictions. - Inactive: The domain has no delegated name servers. - Locked: No action can be taken on the domain.
 The domain cannot be renewed, transferred, updated, or deleted.
 No objects such as contacts or hosts can be associated to, or disassociated from the domain.
-This status includes: Delete Prohibited / Server Delete Prohibited, Update Prohibited / Server Update Prohibited, Transfer Prohibited, Server Transfer Prohibited, Renew Prohibited, Server Renew Prohibited.
+This status includes: Delete Prohibited / Server Delete Prohibited, Update

+Prohibited / Server Update Prohibited, Transfer Prohibited, Server Transfer Prohibited, Renew Prohibited, Server Renew Prohibited.
-• Hold: The domain will not be included in the zone.
-This status includes: Client Hold, Server Hold.

-• Transfer Prohibited: The domain cannot be transferred away from the sponsoring registrar.
+- Hold: The domain will not be included in the zone.
+This status includes: Client Hold, Server Hold. - Transfer Prohibited: The domain cannot be transferred away from the sponsoring registrar.
 This status includes: Client Transfer Prohibited, Server Transfer Prohibited.